sensei-skipper/DataReleases/README.md

 0x967d = 38525 = 1001011001111101.
 Which means that active masks are:

-* 1 pix cluster cut: if the pixel has a neighbour of >0.5e- (or epix > 0.5e-)
+* 1 pix cluster cut: if the superpixel has a neighbour of >0.5e- (or epix > 0.5e-)
-* Bleeding mask: if the pixel may be affected by CTI
+* Bleeding mask: if the superpixel may be affected by CTI
-* High-energy or Halo mask: if the pixel may be affected by High Energy Events
+* High-energy or Halo mask: if the superpixel may be affected by High Energy Events
-* Cross-talk: if the pixel may be affected by cross talk
+* Cross-talk: if the superpixel may be affected by cross talk
 * Noisy row: if the electronic noise in the row too large.
-* Edge: if the pixel is near the edge of the CCD
+* Edge: if the superpixel is near the edge of the CCD
-* Bad pixel: if the pixel is in a pixel with an excess of single electron events, as analyzed over a certain dataset
+* Bad pixel: if the superpixel is in a pixel with an excess of single electron events, as analyzed over a certain dataset
-* Bad Column:  if the pixel is in a column with an excess of single electron events, as analyzed over a certain dataset
+* Bad Column:  if the superpixel is in a column with an excess of single electron events, as analyzed over a certain dataset
 * Extended bleed mask: does not apply?
-* ClusterShape: this doesn't have any impact in the 1-electron analysis since we selec 1 pixel events
+* ClusterShape: this doesn't have any impact in the 1-electron analysis since we selec 1 superpixel events

 Other masks are executed during reconstraction but are either deprecated or not used in the 1-electron analysis.
+The images include an overscan of 128 columns and 4 rows.

 ${\color{red} Add \space overscan \space information}$